Psalms For Life

 how majestic is your name in all the earth!

-The psalm’s unspoken question is: Why would so wise and so powerful a God share responsibility for ruling his creation with the likes of Adam and Eve—with the likes of us?
-What would keep him from washing his hands of us when we turned our stewardship into twisted self-seeking, as he knew we would?
-Only one thing: his unrelenting love, a radical idea in the ancient world, where fickle gods cared nothing for their puny mortal subjects.
+David is also asking the bigger question: Why us?
+Why would so wise and powerful a God share responsibility for ruling his creation with the likes of Adam?
+What would keep him from washing his hands of our race when we turned our stewardship into self-seeking, as he knew we would?
+Only the unrelenting love embodied in the promised child, a love utterly radical in a world where fickle gods cared nothing for their subjects.

 Prayer:

-Your wisdom, power, and love are amazing, Lord.
-You have mere kids silence your foes!
+Your wisdom, power, and love are astounding, Lord!
+You have little kids silence your foes!
 Give me simple, childlike faith to believe your love is unstoppable.
-Fill me with that love, and fit me to rule as your faithful servant over whatever part of your world you put under my care.
+Fill me with that love, and fit me to rule as your faithful servant over whatever part of your world you entrust to me.
 Amen.

 In your free moments today, pray these words: